McFredward/Demeo_GreenScreen/README.md

 ## Known issues

 * Green edges around the objects (Depends on your passthrough configuration in Virtual Desktop, the given one is just which I found best)
+* You can look through some parts of some object which also have the same green color like the Swiftness Potion.

 ## Credits & Libs